 Mr. Van Eykelenburg was appointed as an Executive Board member on 1 January 2005.
-He became Chairman on 15 October 2008 and was reappointed as Chairman on 15 October 2012 for a four-year term of office.
+He became Chairman on 15 October 2008 and was reappointed as Chairman on 15 October 2016 (in principle until a new chairman has been found) for a four-year term of office.
 This period may be extended.
 In connection with his position at BNG Bank, Mr. Van Eykelenburg is a Board member and Treasurer of the Dutch Banking Association (NVB) and Chairman of the Supervisory Board of BNG Gebiedsontwikkeling B.V., a BNG Bank subsidiary.
-He also is an Executive Board member of Stichting Pensioenfonds ABP, a member of the Supervisory Board of Shell Pension Fund and Chairman of the W.F.
+He also is an Executive Board member of Stichting Pensioenfonds ABP and Chairman of the W.F.
 Hermans Institute.